chimera-defi/eth2-quickstart/README.md

 # Introduction

 Get a ETH2 compatible rpc node setup in seconds!
 And get ready for the ETH2 merge!

+Eth2quickstart makes the tedious process of reading guides on setting up Ethereum validators as easy as running 2 scripts that contain the best practices and setup process.
+(Don't blindly run scripts near sensistive data)

 # Benefits:
 - Save at least 2 days compared to CoinCashew and Somersats guides using the automated scripts and included prysm checkpoint state here!!
 - Get your own uncensored & unmetered RPC node!
 - Simplified script will follow sane defaults from tutorials to get you set up seamlessly and prompt for extra input not added in exports.sh
 - Includes firewall and client rules to prevent scanning private IPs/limit to public, to avoid Abuse alerts from cloud / bare metal hosting providers

 We try to setup guideline to quickly, safely and secury setup ETH2 capable nodes on a cloud vps or bare metal server.
 Addditionally, there's firewall rules and settings for the clients to not cause alerts from your infra provider.